Garden Lodge, Kensington

-Garden Lodge at Logan Place in Kensington, London W8 is a detached house that was built from 1908–09 for the painter Cecil Rae and his wife, the sculptor Constance Halford.
-The house has had several notable inhabitants since Rae including Peter Wilson, the chairman of Sotheby's auction house, and was the last residence of the singer and songwriter Freddie Mercury from 1980 until his death at the house in 1991.
+Garden Lodge at Logan Place in Kensington, London W8, England, is a detached house that was completed in 1909 for the painter Cecil Rea and his wife, the sculptor Constance Halford.

+The house has had several notable inhabitants since Rea including Peter Wilson, the chairman of Sotheby's auction house, and was the last residence of the singer and songwriter Freddie Mercury from 1980 until his death at the house in 1991.